Sherin-Chacko/MechaCar_Statistical_Analysis/README.md

 <img width="650" alt="Screen Shot 2022-01-21 at 1 54 46 PM" src="https://user-images.githubusercontent.com/91294352/150585688-e53efbc8-590c-4adb-af56-89d66c7bcbb9.png">

-1. When looking at the entire population of the production lot, the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.
+1. When looking at the entire set of the production lot, the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.

-2. Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
+2. Individually, Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
 However, it is Lot 3 that is showing much larger variance in performance and consistency, with a variance of 170.29.
+Therefore, the current manufacturing data does not meet the design specification for Lot 3 as observed in the table above.